Brooke here. Let’s talk about the time I made a stupid joke on Twitter and then made another house project out of it.

 Brooke here.
-Let’s talk about the butterfly garden.
+Let’s talk about the pollinator garden.

 ETA: The blog is being rebooted as an incentive for my Patreon Supporters.
 All posts go live after a week, but Supporters at the $10+ tiers get early access.
 Thank you!